Food Safety Helpline Experts replied to the following queries:

 Answer: The calculation for the processing capacity will be based on; how much quantity of liquid milk is being handled in the respective premises per day.
 As per the state licensing criteria – 501 to 50,000 LPD of milk or more than 2.5 MT to 2500 MT of milk solids per annum.
-As per the central licensing criteria – More than 50,000 litres of liquid milk/day or 2500 MT of milk solid per annum
+As per the central licensing criteria – More than 50,000 liters of liquid milk/day or 2500 MT of milk solid per annum

-Question: I have been issues a registration certificate but my name is appearing instead of my company name in which I have applied for the registration.
+Question: I have been issued a registration certificate but my name is appearing instead of my company name in which I have applied for the registration.
 Do, I need to request for the modification?

 Answer: You can contact the respective registration authority and they may do the needful.

-Question: Is it possible for a product to have a green dot and still have some non veg origin additive?
+Question: Is it possible for a product to have a green dot and still have some non-veg origin additive?

 Answer: If in case, there is a food additive (non-veg origin) which has been used in the food product then that food product cannot be claimed as Veg.
 Food and you can go by the definition of the non-veg food as discussed under FSS (Packaging & Labelling) Regulations, 2011 which says;

-“Non- Vegetarian Food” means an article of food which contains whole or part of any animal including birds, fresh water or marine animals or eggs or products of any animal origin, but excluding milk or milk products, as an ingredient;
+“Non- Vegetarian Food” means an article of food which contains whole or part of any animal including birds, freshwater or marine animals or eggs or products of any animal origin, but excluding milk or milk products, as an ingredient;

 Answer: For any kind of food business, a license/registration is required from the food authorities.
-Registration Certification is applicable when the annual turnover is upto 12 lakhs and the if the turnover exceeds Rs.
+Registration Certification is applicable when the annual turnover is up to 12 lakhs and the if the turnover exceeds Rs.
 12 lakhs per annum then a license is required to be obtained.
 Now, there is an online process for licensing & registration.

 Answer: You need to inform the food authority and they will do the needful.